 Cloud integration

 We facilitate cloud integration for IoMT solutions, enabling scalable data storage and processing.
 N-iX's partnerships with AWS, Microsoft Azure, and Google Cloud Platform ensure seamless integration with leading cloud platforms.
-Our expertise in cloud architecture enables healthcare organizations to leverage real-time analytics and Machine Learning to derive actionable insights from IoMT data.
+Our expertise in cloud architecture enables medical organizations to leverage real-time analytics and Machine Learning to derive actionable insights from IoMT data.

 Ensuring compliance with healthcare regulations